eulershadow/Wenjie_Zhang_Msc_project/README.md

 ## Results folder

 ### Datasets folder:
-contians the processed data file, 2000 points training data file is too largre, so can be download through onedrive: https://leeds365-my.sharepoint.com/:f:/g/personal/sc20wz_leeds_ac_uk/Epe_HmD9wRpDvcMjsjm5DCsBYVcYJ3aW-nNjxXE2niLkyg?e=GnhxH6
+contians the processed data file, 2000 points training data file is too large, so can please download through onedrive: https://leeds365-my.sharepoint.com/:f:/g/personal/sc20wz_leeds_ac_uk/Epe_HmD9wRpDvcMjsjm5DCsBYVcYJ3aW-nNjxXE2niLkyg?e=GnhxH6

+After download, please put the folder in result and code folder in order to run the functions

 ### final models:
 contains all the trained models in this project